MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/get-ccappliancelogdirectory.md

 ### <a name="example-1"></a>Exemplo 1

-O exemplo a seguir mostra a pasta atual onde os logs do dispositivo atual do Cloud Connector estão armazenados:
+O exemplo a seguir mostra a pasta atual onde os logs do dispositivo atual do Cloud Connector são armazenados:

 ```powershell
 Get-CcApplianceLogDirectory